 The Causeway is a strange site, looking more like a puzzle or a massive piece of modern art rather than something naturally made.
 But the approximately 40,000 interlocking, hexagonal basalt columns were formed almost 60 million years ago as a result of volcanic activity.
 Legends tell a different story, one about two feuding giants in which one built the causeway to reach the Scottish Isles but the path was ripped up by the rival giant.

-I visit Derry about twice per year, and as I’ve seen all the sites the Northern Irish city has to offer, I’m always trying to think of what day trips I can take.
+I visit Derry about twice per year.
+As I’ve seen all the sites the Northern Irish city has to offer, I’m always trying to think of what day trips I can take.
 Luckily, it’s a fairly easy journey to the Causeway from Derry.

-Once I landed outside The Nook pub and started down the sloping path to the causeway with a view of the sweeping coastline, about 1.5 miles to the Causeway itself.
+I got off the bus outside The Nook pub and started down the sloping path to the causeway.
+The path has sweeping views coastline, and is about 1.5 miles to the Causeway itself.

-Down to main part of the causeway, tourists were climbing on the step-like formations, pausing for selfies, and watching the waves crash into the part that juts out into the sea, spraying them with mist.
+Down to main part of the causeway, tourists were climbing on the step-like formations.
+I watched the waves crash into the part that juts out into the sea, spraying people with mist.

-The weather when I visited was unusually sunny for Ireland and even though it was a lovely day in August, it still felt peaceful, and there was plenty of room for me to sit on the rocks and enjoy the scenery without having to contend with crowds.
+The weather when I visited was unusually sunny for Ireland and even though it was a lovely day in August, it still felt peaceful.
+There was plenty of room for me to sit on the rocks and enjoy the scenery without having to contend with crowds.

 I visited during the summer but the coastal breeze was still fresh.
-Any other time of year, or for those who aren’t acclimatised to cool whether will need a bit of warming up after exploring.
+Any other time of year, or for those who aren’t acclimatised to cool weather will need a bit of warming up after exploring.
 As mentioned above, the Nook sits at the top of the causeway near the bus stop and serves up a variety of British fare.

 What else is nearby?